mtumilowicz/scala-zio-stm-workshop/README.txt

       * condition: queue1.nonEmpty && queue.nonFull
     * example: move message from one queue an put in q2 if non empty or in q3 if non empty, if both empty - retry
       * composition
-* problems with locking
-  * taking too few locks
-  * taking too many locks
-  * taking the wrong lock
-  * taking the right lock in the wrong order
-  * error recovery - leaving the world in th right state
-  * lost wake ups
-  * composition/encapsulation dies
-    * example with locking accounts (lower id first), account has lock

 * two out of 4 ACID
-  * atomic
-    * Atomicity: the effects of atomically act become visible to another thread all at once.
-This ensures that no other thread can see a state in which money has been deposited in to but not yet withdrawn from from.
-  * isolated
-    * no running transaction needs to be interested what happens in other transaction
-    * Isolation: during a call atomically act, the action act is completely unaffected by other threads.
-It is as if act takes a snapshot of the state of the world when it begins running, and then executes against that snapshot.
   * consistent view
     * Consistency ensures that transactions always see a consistent view of the shared memory.
     * transactions happen succesfully if there aren't any conflicting changes